spikedboy/Guerrilla/README.md

  *   winner: if someone has won, who. must be '' if no one has won.

- *   miniumplayersforasafechest: minimum number of players in a guerrilla needed to be able to create a safechest
+ *   miniumplayersforasafechest: minimum number of players in a guerrillaPlugin needed to be able to create a safechest

- *   guerrillaexpirytime: time a guerrilla will enter in inactivity and be deleted. in ticks.
+ *   guerrillaexpirytime: time a guerrillaPlugin will enter in inactivity and be deleted. in ticks.

  *   explosionProtection: Explosion protection.
 Are things allowed to explode in claimed territory? (tnt, creepers)